NeoGames4/Coolopoly/README.md

 5. Use the red button in the bottom right corner to dice and continue to the next player.
 6. Use the green shopping cart button to buy a property.
 7. Use the green arrow down button to manage your properties and to buy houses/servers.

+## To Be Improved
+1. The port is currently still stored as a constant in the program code.
+It should be passed as an argument.
+2. Community/Chance card dialogs are only displayed for the first player.